Sabokou/BigData/README.md

 ## Use-Case

-The media libary has the primary function of allowing user to loan books.
+The media library has the primary function of allowing users to loan books.
 This loan is given the idea more reflective of a download functionality.
 To "loan" books one has to be logged in via the log-in functionality which is situated in the top right corner of the page.
 There are three users created one of which being "nadia" with password "1234".
 The navigation bar is situated on the left-hand side and can be used to navigate between